7 Jul 2026

 Alice Phoebe Lou has therefore adopted a similar method and focuses more on expression than on rules.
 “My creative process is based on improvisation and automatic writing.
 I let the words spring out spontaneously.
 It’s embarrassing sometimes.
 In these uncontrolled moments, what emerges can be very personal, uncomfortable, even awkward…

 This writing process forms the basis of the literary practice of Surrealism.
 In 1924, in his Manifesto of Surrealism, André Breton used the expression “automatic writing” to designate no longer the result of the trance that would put the medium in communication with the spirits, but the texts that a poet would be likely to produce by trying to escape all rational control.
-By combining this technique with the work of the philosopher and psychiatrist Pierre Janet, Surrealism opens a door to an alternative world, a creation of thought that escapes reason as well as any aesthetic or moral concerns.
+By combining this technique with the work of the philosopher and psychiatrist Pierre Janet, Surrealism opens a door to an alternative world, a creation of thought that escapes reason, as well as any aesthetic or moral concerns.

-In 2024, Alice Phoebe Lou performed as the opening act for her American counterpart Clairo, whose Charm (2024), her third soft rock album, praises the LO-FI genre (deliberately dirty underground sound production) and the do-it-yourself aesthetic, taking with it an agoraphobic Generation Z eager for hushed pop, tender lyrics and subdued light.
+In 2024, Alice Phoebe Lou performed as the opening act for her American counterpart Clairo.
+Charm (2024), her third soft rock album, praises the LO-FI genre (deliberately dirty underground sound production) and the do-it-yourself aesthetic, taking with it an agoraphobic Generation Z eager for hushed pop, tender lyrics and subdued light.
 But Alice Phoebe Lou does not want to become Clairo.
-“Celebrity distorts existences.
+“Celebrity distorts existence.
 It’s horrible.
 Who could find this life pleasant?
-“Becoming an artist isolates you.
-Becoming an artist disconnects you from the world.
+Becoming an artist isolates you and disconnects you from the world.

-His musical universe condenses the fantasies of the ethno-jazz singer and activist Miriam Makeba (1932-2008), the incantatory poetry of Patti Smith, marked by the figures of the Beat generation (Allen Ginsberg, William Burroughs…) and the raging and rough rock of the unpredictable PJ Harvey, a British artist fascinated by nature.
+Her musical universe condenses the fantasies of the ethno-jazz singer and activist Miriam Makeba (1932-2008), the incantatory poetry of Patti Smith, marked by the figures of the Beat generation (Allen Ginsberg, William Burroughs…) and the raging and rough rock of the unpredictable PJ Harvey, a British artist fascinated by nature.

-Only When I (2021) by Alice Phoebe Lou – The Circle Sessions
+Alice Phoebe Lou — Only When I | The Circle Sessions (2021).

 A joyful critique of patriarchy

-Oblivion by Alice Phoebe Lou, available on October 24th, 2025.
+Oblivion by Alice Phoebe Lou (2025), available now.